 study patch antenna design that incorporates a dielectric Fabry-Perot

-resonator is presented.
+resonator is done.
 The underlying concept is to couple the fields

 of the antenna radiating edges to the fundamental mode of the dielectric